These highlights of the full

 To install compatible drivers, Dynamic Update sends information to Microsoft about your PC's hardware.
 The types of updates Dynamic Update can download to your PC include:

-Installation updates.
+.
 Important software updates for installation files to help ensure a successful installation.

-In-box driver updates.
+.
 Important driver updates for the version of Windows that you're installing.

 Dynamic Update reports information to Microsoft about your PC's hardware to help identify the correct drivers for your system.
 For more information about how information collected by Dynamic Update is used, see the Update Services Privacy Statement.